Split testing is an effective way to discover the best marketing strategies for your brand.

 If you’re not sure about the budget you can use the suggested budget that Facebook provides.
 They calculate the suggested budget by comparing it to successful split tests that have similar split tests to yours.

-Facebook suggests 4-day tests for the most reliable results, and your test should run
+Facebook suggests 4-day tests for the most reliable results, and your test should run for a minimum of 3 days and no more than 14 days

 When the test is over